thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Introduction

-Automated agents are increasingly used for legitimate purposes on the web, including AI assistants, search indexing, content aggregation, and automated testing.
+Automated agents are increasingly used in business and user workflows, including AI assistants, search indexing, content aggregation, and automated testing.
 These agents need to reliably identify themselves to origins for several reasons: